 Middlebury’s music department puts student creative work in the spotlight.
-There are opportunities to compose and perform; courses in popular music, ethnomusicology, and jazz; choral, orchestral, African music, jazz and chamber ensembles; and annual music theater productions.
+There are opportunities to compose and perform; courses in popular and classical music, ethnomusicology, electronic music, and jazz; choral, orchestral, African music and dance, jazz and chamber ensembles; and annual music theater productions.

 All music department courses, ensembles, lessons, and other activities are equally available to non-majors and majors alike.
 The curriculum for music majors offers a balance between thoroughness and flexibility, offering each student a chance to develop areas of strength in the context of a broad liberal arts education.

-A wide range of lessons are available, covering the gamut from piano, voice and most orchestral instruments to folk fiddle, bagpipe and blues harmonica.
+A wide range of lessons is available from piano, voice, and most orchestral instruments to folk fiddle, bagpipe, and blues harmonica.